Vovkiv/wayward-ukranian-language/README.md

+# Failed to finish.

 Translating mod for Ukranian language for game Wayward (https://www.waywardgame.com/)

-Current translation project version: 1.0.0

 Is translated and what version targeted: